ystenzel/bos-web/README.md

 docker name-of-container attach
 ```

-Scripts can be started, restarted and stopped with node or pm2.
+Scripts inside the containers can be started, restarted and stopped with node or pm2.